rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Traffic_20Light_20Controller/Alarm.md

 alarms via RSMP.

-Often some alarms can be triggered manually on the equipment, but since the validator is meant for automated testing, the this approach is not used.
+Often some alarms can be triggered manually on the equipment, but since the validator is meant for automated testing, this approach is not used.

 Instead a separate interface which can be scripted, like SSH,